This is such a simple recipe and a such pleasure to eat. You can pretty much use whichever fruits you like.

-The classic dish keeps the stones in the cherries as these give off a subtle almond like flavour during cooking.
-To allow for this in my recipe I have added almond extract which given the opportunity I would add to anything sweet.
-But it’s not to everyone’s taste and can be omitted or use less.
+The classic version of this dish keeps the stones in the cherries, as they give off a subtle almond flavour during cooking.
+To use pitted cherries without losing that extra hit of flavour, I've added almond extract – which, given the opportunity, I'd add to pretty much anything sweet!
+But of course, it‘s not to everyone's taste, and it can easily be omitted if you like.

 Ingredients